 Specify one of the following actions.
 You can also click + Add Action to add more actions:

-Add Header: Specify the key and the value of the header that you want to add to requests that match the condition.
+• Add Header: Specify the key and the value of the header that you want to add to requests that match the condition.
 Newly added headers overwrite the existing headers.
-The key of the header must be 1 to 40 characters in length and can contain letters, digits, underscores (_), and hyphens (-).
-The value of the header must be 1 to 128 characters in length and can contain letters and other printable characters.
-The value cannot start or end with a space.
+The key must to 1 to 40 characters in length, and can contain letters, digits, underscores (_), and hyphens (-).
+The value must be to 1 to 128 characters in length, and can contain printable characters and letters.
+It cannot start or end with a space character.

-Remove Header: Specify the value of the header that you want to remove from requests that match the condition.
+• Remove Header: Specify the key of the header that you want to remove.
+Then, the key and value of the specified header are both removed.

 When you choose an IP type server group, take note of the following items:

-You can add only internal-facing servers and cannot add Internet-facing servers.
+• You can add only internal-facing servers.
+Internet-facing servers are not supported.

-CORS: If the response is returned from a URL (including a protocol, domain name, and port) different from the one requested by the client, Cross-origin Resource Sharing (CORS) is enabled.
+• CORS: If the response is returned from a URL, and the protocol, domain name, or port is different from the one requested by the client, cross-origin resource sharing (CORS) is enabled.
 Cross-origin requests are divided into simple requests and preflight requests.

 Parameter